CharlesDLandau/serve-md/DeepRacerBlog07112019.md

 ### DeepRacer and RL

 **DeepRacer, briefly:** It's a racing league.
 The participants are coaches, who "train" reinforcement learning models to drive the car.
 Races are held at AWS summits across the globe, and there are also races held only on simulators ("virtual races").
 You do the training on simulators provided by AWS.
-Standing is an empirical demonstration that your shop has world class data science chops -- and big name organizations are participating accordingly.
+Standing is an empirical demonstration that your shop has (literally!) world class data science chops -- and big name organizations are participating accordingly.

-**Reinforcement Learning, briefly:** Instead of optimizing a model for predicting labels (supervised learning) or a model that finds patterns in unlabeled data (unsupervised learning), **RL** takes an "action space" and "environment" as input, optimizes on a "reward function."
+**Reinforcement Learning, briefly:** Instead of optimizing a model for predicting labels (supervised learning) or a model that finds patterns in unlabeled data (unsupervised learning), **RL** takes an "action space" and "environment" as input, and it optimizes on a "reward function."

 DeepRacer does a great job of introducing themselves and RL in their materials, so if you want to go beyond TLDR, then... see also: [https://aws.amazon.com/deepracer/](https://aws.amazon.com/deepracer/)

-And if you get bored in DeepRacer, check out OpenAI, who have a huge footprint in RL: [http://gym.openai.com/](http://gym.openai.com/) *I should note I haven't personally played with OpenAIGym*
+And if you get bored in DeepRacer, check out OpenAI, who have a huge footprint in RL: [http://gym.openai.com/](http://gym.openai.com/)

+`**`*I should note I haven't personally played with OpenAIGym much*

 ### The Problem